levivicars/levivicars/README.md

 - 👋 Hi, I’m @Eiron3636
-- 👀 I’m interested in Game design & Animation
+- 👀 I’m interested in Game development & story design
-- 🌱 I’m currently learning Swift
+- 🌱 I’m currently learning C++

 <!---
 levivicars/levivicars is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.